What is the Legal Defence of Honest and Reasonable Mistake?

 When a person inadvertently commits an offence because they hold a mistaken belief that they are entitled to do what they did, this may amount to a defence of an honest and reasonable mistake of fact.
 An honest and reasonable mistake negates as a defence in criminal law ‘mens rea’.
 That is, the accused lacks a guilty mind when committing the offence.

-The defence of honest and reasonable mistake can be raised in response to strict liability offences.
+The defence of honest and reasonable mistake of fact can be raised in response to strict liability offences.
 A strict liability offence is one in which the prosecution does not need to prove that the accused intended to commit the offence.
 There are many examples of strict liability offences under the Crimes Act 1958 (Vic), but the honest and reasonable mistake defence is often used in relation to charges such as:

 Honest and Reasonable Mistake as a Defence in Victorian Criminal Law